M4rotte/docker-centreon/README.md

 #### Nagios plugins

 Legacy monitoring plugins are currently installed from the package available in the system.
+It would benefit to be installed from the Github repository.
+Our corporate plugins should be installed the same.

 #### Centreon files and directories

+The directory structures can probably be improved…

-All binaries related to Centreon are in /centreon (it’s used as installation prefix for all builds)
+All binaries related to Centreon are mixed in /centreon (it’s used as installation prefix for **all** builds)

  - /centreon

-As it’s used as installation prefix, it also contains the default configurations for each Centreon composants, but we will never use those files.

-Configuration, logs and variable data (metrics, status) are stored in the system default directories:
+As it’s used as installation prefix, it also contains the default configurations for each Centreon composants.
+We will never use those files, instead, configuration, logs and variable data (metrics, status) are stored in the system default directories:

  - /var/lib/centreon-broker
  - /var/lib/centreon-engine